 Postgraduate Summer School II

 On this page, you will find information about the speakers and the various lectures and research activities that will take place at the summer school.
 This page is constantly being updated.
+Our speakers will also participate in other activities of the summer school.
+You can check these in the activities page.

-Dr. Konstantinos Mersinas – Royal Holloway
+Dr. Konstantinos Mersinas – Royal Holloway, University of London

 Bio: Dr Konstantinos Mersinas, PhD, CISSP, is an Associate Professor at the Information Security Group, Royal Holloway, University of London, and Visiting Professor at Keio University, Tokyo, Japan.
 Konstantinos’ research lies with human and behavioural aspects of cybersecurity, maritime security, and cybercrime.
 He has advised the UK All-Party Parliamentary Group (APPG) on Cybersecurity, the UK Fraud Act and Digital Fraud Committee, and a number of UK Government Departments.
 He co-founded the research group HIVE (Hub for Interdisciplinary research into Vulnerability to Exploitation).
 Konstantinos collaborates with the NATO Cooperative Cyber Defence Centre of Excellence (https://ccdcoe.org/) in Tallinn, Estonia, and the Pukhov Institute in the Ukraine.
 He is Director at the International Cyber Security Centre of Excellence (https://incs-coe.org), an international community founded between UK, USA and Japan, promoting cybersecurity research globally.